-9 Tips To Prevent Mould Growth
+9 Tips To Prevent Mold Growth

 Worried that mould may take over your home soon?
 Here are some tips and tricks to prevent mould growth in different areas of the house.

-• Sneezing
+- Sneezing

-• Skin rash (dermatitis)
+- Skin rash (dermatitis)

-• Red eyes
+- Red eyes

-• Runny nose
+- Runny nose

-Mould in the bathroom
+Moldmold in the bathroom

 1. Ensure proper ventilation

-Every day, warm, damp air forms inside your bathroom, which promotes mould growth and degrades the surfaces and fittings.
+Every day, warm, damp air forms inside your bathroom, which promotes mold growth and degrades the surfaces and fittings.
 There should be enough ventilation in the bathroom to ensure these things don't happen.
 One effective way to maintain ventilation is installing an exhaust fan that sucks the moisture out of the bathroom air and vents it outside.

 Switch on the exhaust fan for up to an hour after taking a bath or showering to ensure it sends out the leftover moisture in the air.
 You can set the fan on a timer so you won't forget to turn it off.
 That way, you can go about your routine without going back to the bathroom to turn it off.